 The PhD candidate must hand in the following documents to the faculty’s PhD coordinator:

-- Stipulated form for the application for assessment of the dissertation
+- Application for assessment of the dissertation on a stipulated form

 - Seven copies of the dissertation